Lyrarakis Winery Crete: Wine Tasting in Heraklion

 One of the winery’s pride dates back to 1992, a year marking the rescue of Plyto and Dafni, bottled and distributed four years later.

-After learning this story, it’s not surprising to hear that they planted a promising native grape seven years ago.
+They planted a promising native grape seven years ago.
 This can now be considered a new local variety.

 Wine tasting Lyrarakis Crete